-You and your precious pet will love these gluten free blueberry dog biscuits.
+You and your precious pet will love these grain free blueberry dog biscuits.
 Your dog will go crazy for these tasty, crunchy treats.
 And you will feel good about spoiling them with a homemade treat that is healthy and made gluten free with brown rice flour and coconut flour.
 Below, there is an option of making your own brown rice flour.

 How to make homemade brown rice flour?